Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Generalized Descent Methods: Unified Framework

-Within the DEAL framework, we impose $\theta>1$, a condition motivated by theoretical requirements to guarantee the stability and descent properties.
-Moreover, when the objective function $f$ in problem~\eqref{eq:prob} satisfies the KL inequality at a critical point with exponent $\vartheta$, our convergence analysis imposes additional restrictions on $\theta$.
+Within the DEAL framework, we impose $\theta>1$, a condition motivated by theoretical requirements that guarantees stability and descent properties.
+Moreover, when the objective function of problem~\eqref{eq:prob} satisfies the KL inequality at a critical point with KL exponent $\vartheta$, our convergence analysis imposes additional restrictions on the parameter $\theta$.
 These restrictions reveal a fundamental link between $\vartheta$ and $\theta$, as discussed below.

-\begin{rem} Let the sequence $\seq{x^k}$ be generated by Algorithm~\ref{alg:deal} under Assumption~\ref{ass:bo}, and suppose $f$ satisfies the KL inequality at a cluster point $\ov x$ with exponent $\vartheta$.
-Combining this with inequality~\eqref{eq:deal}, we obtain for all sufficiently large $k\in\N$: